jneidel/setup-webpack/readme.md

 ### Reload browser on changes

-Any changes on the files include in the `bundle.js` will cause a rebuild and reload of the browser.
+Any changes to the files included in the `bundle.js` will cause the project to be rebuild and the browser to reload.

 Working example at [`examples/webpack/sync.js`](https://github.com/jneidel/setup-webpack/blob/master/examples/webpack/sync.js).